RatingWidget/wordpress-plugin/readme.txt

 The RatingWidget Team

 == Change Log ==

+= 2.8.0 - 2016-04-11 =
+* Fix: Fixed the comment review ratings type so the top-rated widget will load them correctly as comment ratings.
+* Update: Added code type into plugin's HTML comment signature (helps for debugging).
+* Update: Freemius version update.

 = 2.7.9 - 2016-02-29 =
 * Performance: Major performance optimization by significantly reducing the number of API calls and making them non-blocking using wp-cron mechanism.